particle-iot/docs/src/content/reference/device-os/firmware.md

 Specifies the sleep duration in milliseconds.
 Note that this is different than the classic API, which was in seconds.

 You can also specify a value using [chrono literals](#chrono-literals), for example: `.duration(15min)` for 15 minutes.

 ---

+{{note op="start" type="gen4"}}
+On the P2, Photon 2, and M-SoM, even though the parameter can be in milliseconds, the resolution is only in seconds, and the minimum sleep time is 1000 milliseconds.
+{{note op="end"}}

+---